Agricultural economics: Development economics

 Development economics is broadly concerned with the improvement of living conditions in low-income countries, and the improvement of economic performance in low-income settings.
 Because agriculture is a large part of most developing economies, both in terms of employment and share of GDP, agricultural economists have been at the forefront of empirical research on development economics, contributing to our understanding of agriculture's role in economic development, economic growth and structural transformation.
 Many agricultural economists are interested in the food systems of developing economies, the linkages between agriculture and nutrition, and the ways in which agriculture interact with other domains, such as the natural environment.

 Professional associations

 The International Association of Agricultural Economists (IAAE) is a worldwide professional association, which holds its major conference every three years.
 The association publishes the journal Agricultural Economics.
 There also is a European Association of Agricultural Economists (EAAE), an African Association of Agricultural Economists (AAAE) and an Australian Agricultural and Resource Economics Society.
 Substantial work in agricultural economics internationally is conducted by the International Food Policy Research Institute.

-In the United States, the primary professional association is the Agricultural & Applied Economics Association (AAEA), which holds its own annual conference and also co-sponsors the annual meetings of the Allied Social Sciences Association (ASSA).
+Many countries have their own societies.
+In the United States, for example, the primary professional association is the Agricultural & Applied Economics Association (AAEA), which holds its own annual conference and also co-sponsors the annual meetings of the Allied Social Sciences Association (ASSA).
 The AAEA publishes the American Journal of Agricultural Economics and Applied Economic Perspectives and Policy.
+In the United Kingdom the Agricultural Economics Society dates back to 1926.
+It too has an annual residential conference.
+It publishes the Journal of Agricultural Economics and, with the European Association of Agricultural Economists, EuroChoices.